...

 Protocols

-The files transferred across the protocols can be formatted as:
+The files that are moved between protocols can be formatted as follows:

-• Network File Systems (NFS): This protocol is regularly used on Linux and UNIX systems.
-As a vendor-agnostic protocol, NFS works on any hardware, operating system, or network architecture.
+• Network File Systems (NFS): Linux and UNIX systems frequently use this protocol.
+NFS functions on any hardware, operating system, or network architecture since it is a vendor-agnostic protocol.

-• Server Message Blocks (SMB): Most systems that use SMB run Microsoft Windows, where it’s known as “Microsoft Windows Network.”
-SMB developed from the common internet file sharing (CIFS) protocol, which is why you might see it referred to as the CIFS/SMB protocol.
+• Server Message Blocks (SMB): The majority of SMB-capable systems run Microsoft Windows, where it is referred to as "Microsoft Windows Network."
+SMB is sometimes called the CIFS/SMB protocol because it evolved from the common internet file sharing (CIFS) protocol.

-• Apple filing protocol (AFP): A proprietary protocol for Apple devices running macOS.
+• Apple filing protocol (AFP): Apple proprietary protocol.